TheShubhamArya/Leetcode/README.md

-# Leetcode
+# Leetcode Solutions
-Solutions to some of the leetcode problems
+This repository contains solutions to some of the leetcode problems.

+Note: These solutions may not be the most optimized solutions.
+This is something that I came up with intuitively.